Sanish-Ramlal-crdn/playwright-mcp-testing/README.md

 For UI testing, the Practice Software Testing website has been used (Available on: https://practicesoftwaretesting.com/)

 For API testing, the Practice Software Testing API has been used (Available on: https://github.com/testsmith-io/practice-software-testing)

+## About the MCP

+Playwright MCP is a powerful tool designed for browser automation, built on Claude’s Model Context Protocol (MCP).
+It allows testers to automate browser actions and API calls using plain English commands by making use of LLMs, such as GPT and Claude.

+For more information about the MCP installation and how to use it, please refer to the official Playwright MCP GitHub Repo, available on: https://github.com/microsoft/playwright-mcp

+I also highly recommend watching this video in order to get a deeper understanding on how to use the Playwright MCP: https://www.youtube.com/watch?v=paSwmp-z9wc

 ## UI Test Scenarios